jenssegers/laravel-mongodb-sentry/README.md

 Laravel MongoDB Sentry
 ======================

-Because Sentry's user model extends the original Eloquent model it could not be used with MongoDB.
-This package includes a User model that extends `Jenssegers\Mongodb\Model`.
+Because Sentry's models extends the original Eloquent model, it could not be used with MongoDB.
+This package includes models that extends `Jenssegers\Mongodb\Model` and thus support MongoDB.

 Installation
 ------------